awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ### Logging encryption context<a name="encryption-context-auditing"></a>

-AWS KMS uses AWS CloudTrail to log the encryption context so you can determine which CMKs and data have been accessed\.
-The log entry shows exactly which CMK was used to encrypt or decrypt specific data referenced by the encryption context in the log entry\.
+AWS KMS uses AWS CloudTrail to log the encryption context so you can determine which KMS keys and data have been accessed\.
+The log entry shows exactly which KMS keys was used to encrypt or decrypt specific data referenced by the encryption context in the log entry\.

 **Important**
 Because the encryption context is logged, it must not contain sensitive information\.